Homepage

 Learn the fundamentals of the financial aid application process.
 We offer detailed options for every student type, explanations of various forms of aid, and information for parents.

-Understanding and accepting your aid package
+Understand and accept your aid offer

 Financial aid is a process.
 We want you to understand your financial aid offer letter, know how to accept your financial aid offer, and what happens after your FAFSA has been processed.